 Residents of Golden consistently express strong support, appreciation and priorities for our open spaces, as important Golden resources.
 Much of this open space contains wildlife, vegetation, historical, cultural, geological, hydrological, archeological and other elements, like buffers from urban landscapes, that are valued by the Golden community.

-Golden does not have an Open Space Commission or Master Plan to provide a formal structure and public guidance for preserving, protecting, and managing the use or future of our open space, leaving these important natural resources increasingly at risk.
-The risks include increasing urbanization, development pressures, recreational desires, neglect, unauthorized uses and intrusions.
+As a result of Stewards' advocacy the City of Golden is now beginning the development of an Open Space Master Plan to provide a formal structure and public guidance for preserving, protecting, and managing the use or future of our open space.
+The risks to these resources include increasing urbanization, development pressures, recreational desires, neglect, unauthorized uses and intrusions.
+Development of an open space master plan has been a major goal of Stewards since its inception.

-We welcome the support and participation of all who support our mission
+We welcome the support and participation of all who support our mission.
+See our accomplishments!

 You may donate by using the PayPal button at the bottom of the page.